 If your local recycling collection doesn't accept polythene bags, our recycling locator tool will help you find your nearest bag recycling point (UK only).

 Within the recycling symbol you will find a number from 1-7 or the letter 'P', for paper.
 The numbers are a resin identification code - a universal system that specifies the plastic resin from which a product is made.
 Numbers 1-6 specify a particular plastic resin, whilst anything that doesn't fit into one these categories is labelled '7 Other'.

 Most of Polybags' recyclable plastic products are made from polyethylene - either low density (LDPE) or high density (HDPE) - or polypropylene.
-You can find out more about all recyclable plastics in our handy guide below.
+You can find out more in our handy recyclable plastics guide, below.